mustafadg0/LibraryManagementSystem/README.md

 # Library Management System

-Library Management System is a simple web API application built using ASP.NET Core, Entity Framework Core, and SQL Server.
+Library Management System is a simple web API application built using **ASP.NET Core**, **Entity Framework Core**, and **SQL Server**.
 It demonstrates a layered architecture with clean separation of concerns, dependency injection, and logging.
 The project supports basic CRUD operations for managing a library's book inventory, including adding, updating, deleting, and listing books.

+Additionally, the project leverages **RabbitMQ** to implement a microservices architecture, enabling asynchronous messaging between services.

 ## Features

 - **CRUD Operations**: Manage books with Create, Read, Update, and Delete endpoints.
-- **Layered Architecture**: Separation of business logic, data access, and API layers.
+- **Layered Architecture**: Separation of business logic, data access, messaging, and API layers.
 - **Entity Framework Core**: Integration with SQL Server for database operations.
 - **Swagger UI**: API documentation and testing directly from the browser.
 - **Logging**: Console and file logging using the built-in ASP.NET Core logging framework.
 - **Dependency Injection**: Loose coupling of components via dependency injection.
 - **Standardized API Responses with `Result<T>`**: API responses are wrapped in a standardized format with success status and messages.
+- **Microservices with RabbitMQ**: The project utilizes RabbitMQ for asynchronous communication between microservices.

 ## Technologies Used

 - **ASP.NET Core 7.0**
 - **Entity Framework Core**
 - **SQL Server**
+- **RabbitMQ**: For messaging between microservices.
 - **Swagger**

 ## Getting Started